SIRSNOODY/Odin-Recipes/README.md

 In this Assignment I will be making a recipe website which will contain an index page (Home page) with links to a few different recipes.

+An Update:
+I learnt quite abit, however less about HTML and more about Github and the process of Staging / Commiting / Pushing...

+I had accidentally pushed my main tree that included a parent repository.
+After some trial and error and deleting pretty much everything I then discovered the magic of GITHUB!
+A simple clone again from GH, delete the parent folder I didnt want in my commit and a repush has fixed this.

+Quite simple really.